fynnal98/HUBERT/README.md

 - The associated helicopter was fully designed in CAD and physically built as a prototype.
 - HUBERT started as a basic control software for this helicopter.
 - Over time, new features were added to make the controller more flexible and modular.
+For example, an app or a Pythonqt application was createt to set parameters.
 - Although the project is currently paused, the software provides a foundation for further development and integration into new aircraft ([AIR-BERT](https://github.com/fynnal98/AIR-BERT)).

 ---